hydex80/presence_detection_domoticz_fritzbox/README.md

 You can disable it for a certain network.
 On other networks the randomization continues.

 Apple iOS 14 & Later:
-Ensure your device is connected to a Wi--Fi Network Open the "Settings app", then tap "Wi-Fi"
+- Ensure your device is connected to your home Wi--Fi Network
+- Open the "Settings app", then tap "Wi-Fi"
-Tap the "information button" next to your Plume network Tap on the "Use private Address" toggle to turn it off After, a privacy warning will pop-up
+- Tap the "information button" next to your Plume network
+- Tap on the "Use private Address" toggle to turn it off
+- After, a privacy warning will pop-up

 Google Pixel / Motorola / Other Androids:
-Open the Settings app
+- Open the Settings app
-Select Network and Internet
+- Select Network and Internet
-Select WiFi
+- Select WiFi
-Connect to the Wireless network
+- Connect to the Wireless network
-Tap the gear icon next to the current connection Select Advanced
+- Tap the gear icon next to the current connection
+- Select Advanced
-Select Privacy
+- Select Privacy
-Select "Use device MAC"
+- Select "Use device MAC"

 Samsung Galaxy:
-Navigate to "Settings"
+- Navigate to "Settings"
-Select "Connections"
+- Select "Connections"
-Select "WiFi"
+- Select "WiFi"
-Select "the Wireless Network you wish to connect to" Tap the gear shaped icon next to the network you connected to Select "Advanced"
+- Select "the Wireless Network you wish to connect to"
+- Tap the gear shaped icon next to the network you connected to
+- Select "Advanced"
-On the next screen there is a menu labeled "MAC Address Type".
+- On the next screen there is a menu labeled "MAC Address Type".
-Tap on "MAC Address Type"
+- Tap on "MAC Address Type"
-Select “Use Phone/Device MAC”
+- Select “Use Phone/Device MAC”

 **1.How can i do fresh re-install?:**